ingadhoc/stock/stock_ux/README.rst

 #.
 We create a new group "Allow picking cancellation", only users with that right can cancel pickings or validate without back orders
 #.
 Only allow to delete pickings on draft/cancel state.
 #.
 Change the name of the menus "Moves History" to "Products Moves Detailed" and "Product Move lines".
 #.
-Remove technical features to Stock Moves menu in Inventory>Reports.
-#.
 Add new field ""Net Quantity"" on stock moves lines.
 When you filter by locations, the field will be computed this way:
       1. If filtered location is found on source location: use negative quantity.
       2. If filtered location is found on destiny location: use positive quantity.